[Originally published: January 29, 2020. Updated: September 22, 2021.]

 4. Experts are working rapidly to find solutions

 Doctors are also refining their approaches to treating COVID-19.
 The antiviral drug remdesivir, is the first and only drug to receive full FDA approval for patients ages 12 and older after some evidence showed it could reduce the number of days spent in the hospital.
 Studies on dexamethasone, a widely available corticosteroid (or steroid), have shown a link between the drug and a reduction of deaths from COVID-19 by a third for patients with “severe and critical” cases of COVID-19.
+Yale and other medical centers now have special clinics to treat patients with long-COVID symptoms.

 5. If you feel ill, here's what you should do